AbeelLab/cs4255/bwa-doc.md

 [1,1].
 Node [4,4] represents three strings ‘OG’, ‘OGO’ and ‘OGOL’ with the first two strings being the prefix of ‘OGOL’.*

-It construct a prefix DAWG G(W) for the query sequence W and a prefix trie T (X) for the reference X. The dynamic programming for calculating the best score between W and X is as follows.
+For aligning prefix trie against prefix DAWG construct a prefix DAWG G(W) for the query sequence W and a prefix trie T (X) for the reference X. The dynamic programming for calculating the best score between W and X is as follows.
 Let Guv=Iuv=Duv=0 when u is the root of G(W) and v the root of T (X).
 At a node u in G(W), for each of